SushantGautam/FactGenius/README.md

 python python llm_fact_check.py --set test --llm_knowledge --vllm_url http://g002:8000
 ```

-### 2. Train and evaluate RoBERTa as Claim Only Baseline
+### 2. Fine-tune and evaluate RoBERTa as Claim Only Baseline
 ```bash
 python train_hf.py --model roberta-base --batch_size 32
 ```
-The trained model is pushed at:
+The fine-tuned model is pushed at:
 https://huggingface.co/SushantGautam/KG-LLM-roberta-base-claim_only.
+Can be loaded using the Hugging Face Transformers library and used for inference with appropriate tokenizer.

-### 3. Filtering connections and caching data for training and evaluation
+### 3. Filtering connections and caching data for fine-tuning and evaluation
 #### 3.1: Filtering Possible Connections with LLM
 ```bash
 python llm_filter_relation.py --set train --vllm_url http://g002:8000